tomdavenport/agency/_posts/2015-01-25-beginner-guide-to-markdown.md

 Some people mix up which way the brackets go.
 I remember it like this: the square brackets look like a picture frame.
 I'm framing the text as a link, the following with the web address in brackets as an afterthought.

-You can do this with a link mid-sentance, like this link to [the guy that invented Markdown](http://daringfireball.net/projects/markdown/ "About Markdown"), or on its own line as above.
+You can do this with a link mid-sentence, like this link to [the guy that invented Markdown](http://daringfireball.net/projects/markdown/ "About Markdown"), or on its own line as above.
 They all work the same.

 ### Adding a title to your Markdown links
 If you're writing for SEO, I recommend one extra tweak to your links.

 You know how hovering over a link for a few seconds usually shows a little text window to say what the title of the next page is?
 Try it on the link above if you want to see an example.
 This is called a **title**, and it's good practice to include this on every link you write.
 It's good for the user, and good for SEO.

-To add a title to your link in Markdown, put it after your link in quotemarks, but stay inside the brackets:
+To add a title to your link in Markdown, put it after your link in quote-marks, but stay inside the brackets:

 `[Tom Davenport's Twitter Page](http://www.tomdavenport.co.uk "Tom Davenport on Twitter")`